 Assets.
-The state of Liabilities.
+Liabilities.
 Loans and Advances by Provincial Governments.
-Balance { Investments 5,98,08 58,95 11,09,30 17,66,33 Public Debt
+Balance { Investments Cash 5,98,08 58,95 11,09,30 Public Debt Unfunded Debt Deposits and Advances Remittances 13,90,94 3,77,08 8,45,83 34,54 Total .
 Net liability .
-8,12,98 m 2
+17,66,33 8,12,98 ņ Fotal 25,79,31

 The net liability on the 31st March, 1949 was 3,07,81.
-There has, therefore been an increase of 5,05,17 in the liability of the State in the year under report.
+There has, therefore, been an increase of 5,05,17 in the liability of the State in the year under report.

 In addition to the liability mentioned above Government were also committed to an expenditure of 2,11,98 in future years in respect of certain sanctioned schemes each costing Rs.
-1 lakh or more debitable to revenue
+1 lakh or more debitable to revenue.

-Against these liabilities and commitments, the State owned assets of capital nature in the shape of Irrigation projects, Civil works, etc., in which Rs.
-13,46.71 lakhs had been invested up to the end of the year under review and also some stocks of food grains purchased in connection with Grain Purchase Schemes, the value of which could not be ascertained.
-Beside these there were various physical assets of the State, such as land, building communications, etc., which have necessarily to be omitted from the review since their value cannot be properly assessed.
+Against these liabilities and commitments, the State owned assets of a capital nature in the shape of Irrigation projects, Civil works, etc., in which Rs.
+13,46.71 lakhs had been invested up to the end of the year under review, and also some stocks of food grains purchased in connection with Grain Purchase Schemes, the value of which could not be ascertained.
+Besides these there were various physical assets of the State, such as land, buildings, communications, etc., which have necessarily to be omitted from the review since their value cannot be properly assessed.

 A.-GENERAL FINANCE ACCOUNTS.

-Part II.-Accounts.
+Part II.-Accou nts.